matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 ----------

-In addition to the "narrative" documentation described above, matplotlib also defines its API reference documentation in docstrings.
+In addition to the "narrative" documentation described above, Matplotlib also defines its API reference documentation in docstrings.
-For the most part, these are standard Python docstrings, but matplotlib also includes some features to better support documenting getters and setters.
+For the most part, these are standard Python docstrings, but Matplotlib also includes some features to better support documenting getters and setters.

 Matplotlib uses artist introspection of docstrings to support